Second French intervention in Mexico: French invasion

 Map of the Intervention.
 In blue, territory controlled by the Empire of Mexico upon Maximillian's arrival in Mexico City.

-On 11 April, Minister Doblado made it known to the French government that its intentions would lead to war.
-Certain Mexican officers had been sympathetic to the French since the beginning of the intervention.
+On 11 April, Minister Doblado made it known to the remaining occupant, the French government, that its intentions would lead to war.
+Certain Mexican officers had been sympathetic to the Europeans since the beginning of the intervention.
 On 16 April, the French issued a proclamation inviting Mexicans to join them in establishing a new government.
 The next day, Mexican general Juan Almonte, who had been foreign minister of the conservative government defeated in the Reform War, and who was brought back to Mexico by the French, issued his own manifesto, assuring the Mexican people of benevolent French intentions.

-Armed conflict broke out between the French and Mexican republicans.
+A French force of 6,500 men began advancing toward Mexico City in early 1862.
 The French defeated a small Mexican force at Escamela and captured Orizaba.
-Mexican Generals Porfirio Díaz and Ignacio Zaragoza retreated to El Ingenio, then headed towards Puebla.
+Mexican Generals Porfirio Díaz and Ignacio Zaragoza retreated to El Ingenio, north of Orizaba, and headed towards Puebla.
 Almonte now attempted to consolidate the Mexican pro-French movement.
-The town of Orizaba joined him and so did Veracruz and Isla del Carmen.
+The town council of Orizaba joined him and so did Veracruz and Isla del Carmen.
 Colonel Gonzáles, Manuel Castellanos, Desiderio Samaniego, Father Miranda, Haro Tamariz, and General Antonio Taboada arrived in Orizaba to support Almonte.
 On 28 April, French forces headed towards Puebla.

-On 5 May, Mexican forces commanded by Ignacio Zaragoza and Porfirio Díaz won a major victory against the French at the Battle of Puebla while the latter were trying to ascend the hill towards the fortified positions of the city.
-The Battle of Puebla saw a Mexican force of about 5,000 men confront 6,000 French troops.
-Although costly, the defense of the Cerro de Guadalupe became a symbolic victory.
+On 5 May, Mexican forces commanded by Ignacio Zaragoza and Porfirio Díaz won a major victory against the French at the Battle of Puebla, in which a Mexican force of about 5,000 men confronted 6,000 French troops as they tried to climb steep terrain towards the city.
+Although costly, the Mexican defense of the Cerro de Guadalupe became a symbolic victory.
 The French suffered 476 casualties against 227 Mexican losses.
-The triumph strengthened President Benito Juárez’s political position, attracted former conservative officers to the republican cause, and stirred a new sense of national unity and resistance.
-The French retreated to Orizaba to await reinforcements.
-Mexico's victory was a pause in the French push to capture Mexico City, delaying the French for a year.
+This triumph strengthened President Benito Juárez’s political position, attracted some conservative officers to the republican cause, and stirred a new sense of national unity and resistance.
+The French retreated to Orizaba to await reinforcements, pausing their push to capture Mexico City and delaying the French conquest campaign for a year.
 The celebration of Cinco de Mayo commemorates the Mexican victory.